sisl.Geometry

 Find all atoms within a provided supercell

 Note this function is rather different from close and within.
-Specifically this routine is returning all indices for the infinite periodic system (where self.nsc > 1 or periodic is true).
+Specifically this routine is returning all indices for the infinite periodic system.
+The default periodic directions are self.pbc, unless periodic is provided.

 Atomic coordinates lying on the boundary of the supercell will be duplicated on the neighboring supercell images.
 Thus performing geom.within_inf(geom.lattice) may result in more atoms than in the structure.